mgajapure6/node_ecommerce/backend/README.md

-# Strapi application
+# Backend for ecommerce application with admin panel

-A quick description of your strapi application